ohjay/in-pursuit-of-beauty/README.md

 ## Results

-The following movie (click the image) is a usage demonstration.
+The following video (click the image) is a usage demonstration.
 I describe the project in the accompanying voiceover.

 [![video](https://i.imgur.com/strVX4D.png)](https://youtu.be/6i85Kdb4tQ0)